Fiona Hill (presidential advisor): Early life and education

-Hill was born in 1965 at Bishop Auckland, County Durham, in North East England, a daughter of a coal miner, Alfred Hill, and midwife, June Murray.
+Fiona Hill was born in 1965 at Bishop Auckland, County Durham, in North East England, a daughter of a coal miner, Alfred Hill, and a midwife, June Murray.
 Her father died in 2012; her mother still lives in Bishop Auckland.
 In the 1960s, as many of the local coal mines were closing, her father wanted to emigrate to find work in the mines of Pennsylvania or West Virginia, but his mother's poor health required him to stay in England.
 He subsequently worked as a porter in a hospital.

 Hill's family struggled financially.
 June sewed clothes for her daughters and at the age of 13, Fiona began working at odd jobs, including washing cars and working as a waitress at a local hotel.
-She and her sister attended Bishop Barrington School, a local comprehensive school.
-In 2017, she recalled applying for the University of Oxford: "I applied to Oxford in the '80s and was invited to an interview.
-It was like a scene from Billy Elliot: people were making fun of me for my accent and the way I was dressed.
-It was the most embarrassing, awful experience I had ever had in my life."
+She attended Bishop Barrington School, a local comprehensive school.

-She then read history and studied Russian at the University of St. Andrews in Scotland.
+She then read history and studied Russian at the University of St. Andrews in Scotland, where she obtained an MA degree in 1985.
 She has said the manager of the Royal and Ancient Golf Club threatened to blacklist her when she reported being sexually assaulted while waitressing during her student days in St Andrews.

 In 1987, she was an exchange student in the Soviet Union, where, while interning for NBC News as a translator, she witnessed the signing of the Intermediate-Range Nuclear Forces Treaty by Ronald Reagan and Mikhail Gorbachev.
+She later wrote about her experiences and observations of Russian and Soviet culture in The Siberian Curse.
 An American professor encouraged Hill to apply for a graduate program in the United States.
-She later wrote about her negative experience in The Siberian Curse: "I noticed that many aspects of British (and, by relation, American) culture were surprisingly, even unexpectedly similar, and that the Russians and the West had a good deal in common.
-Before long, other aspects of the Soviet and Russian [...] mentalities and cultures reared their heads, and these gaps seemed larger and more consuming than any novel or textbook could transmit".
-Continuing in another passage, she writes: "Whether or not these gaps can be effectively bridged or, at least, mitigated will remain the guiding question for this field of study for decades to come."

-At Harvard University, she graduated with a master's degree in Russian and Modern History in 1991, and a Ph.D. in History in 1998 under Richard Pipes, Akira Iriye, and Roman Szporluk.
+At Harvard University, she graduated with an AM degree in Russian and modern history in 1991, and a PhD in history in 1998 under Richard Pipes, Akira Iriye, and Roman Szporluk.
 While at Harvard, Hill was a Frank Knox Fellow.
 Her doctoral thesis was In search of great Russia: elites, ideas, power, the state, and the pre-revolutionary past in the new Russia, 1991–1996.